-Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admissions, and as required by Federal law.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admission, or if prohibited by Federal law.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+The definitions of medical necessity and investigational are found in the Definitions section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility (combined in-network and out-of-network) 80% of the allowed amount, subject to the calendar year deductible 60% of the allowed amount, subject to the calendar year deductible Days of confinement in a general hospital, psychiatric specialty hospital, or 80% of the allowed amount, subject to the calendar year deductible 60% of the allowed amount, subject to the calendar year deductible residential treatment facility extending beyond the 365-day benefit maximum Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility (combined in-network and out-of-network) 90% of the allowed amount, subject to the calendar year deductible In Alabama: Not covered Outside Alabama: 60% of the allowed amount, subject to the calendar year deductible; 365 days per confinement Days of confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility extending beyond the 365-day benefit maximum 90% of the allowed amount, subject to the calendar year deductible In Alabama: 50% of the allowed amount, subject to the calendar year deductible Outside Alabama: 60% of the allowed amount, subject to the calendar year deductible